Remote ATU v 1.0

 Relays are Omron Electronics G2R-1-E-DC5.
 Using 5V relays makes crucial difference in power requirements and overall device power consumption.
 Relay switching is performed on positive wire (this gives fair enough RFI protection, compared to ground wire switching).
 HW version 2 uses SN754410 Quad Half-H bridge drivers to operate the relays.
 When relay is off, the "positive" is connected by bridge to the ground, preventing unwanted relay engaging by the RFI.
 Bridge drivers are operated by MCP23017 GPIO expander (i2C bus) and ESP32 GPIOs.

 Main power input 12V, then reduced to 5V by DC-DC converter (one per each 'network' and one for the 'logic' board) is based on LM2596S-12 stabiliser.
 Input voltage can be tuned between 6 and 45V if higher power source desirable.
-Overall device max power consumption (all relays switched on) is around 300W (12V 2.5A).
-In real operations used power is about 100-150W (depends on how many relays engaged).
+Overall relay network max power consumption (all relays switched on) is around 30W (12V 2.5A).
+In real operations overall device used power is about 90-110W (depends on how many relays engaged and how effective used buck converters).

 ESP32-WROOM32U with external WiFi antenna should provide up to 50-60meters (open space) signal distance coverage with acceptable signal level.
 For situations where WiFi is not an option, the future designs will be provided with CAN bus module.
 (However there is the feedback for using CAN media: additional (receiver) device is needed.
 This can be based on any Arduino (like Nano), or on ESP32D.
 I have working/tested device in hand, will add construction and code details later).